 We accept no responsibility for the content provided on, or privacy practices, of third-party websites or applications.

 We use contact information that we collect directly from you, your organization, or third-party data providers, to communicate with you about our products, services, and offerings.
 When we obtain information about you indirectly from third parties, we implement checks and controls to confirm that this information was legally acquired by the third party and that the third party has the right to provide the information to us for our use in marketing.

-We may, subject to your preferences, collect information about your interactions with our websites, our emails (such as whether emails are opened or links selected), and other IBM content, including content on third-party sites.
-For more information on the technologies that we use to collect this information, and setting your preferences, see Cookies and Similar Technologies.
+We may, subject to your cookie preferences, collect information about your interactions with our websites and other IBM content, including content on third-party sites.
+We may also collect information about your interactions with our emails (such as whether emails are opened or links selected).
+For more information on the technologies that we use to collect this information see Cookies and Similar Technologies.

-We use this information to develop internal marketing and business intelligence.
+We use all of this information to develop internal marketing and business intelligence.
 For example, we may:

 The information collected in a contractual relationship may include the business contact information of the requester, an IBMid, and the order details.
 Information that is required for shipment and payment, for the implementation of services, or to grant access to the product or service may also be collected.

 This information may be collected for various purposes, depending on the nature of the products or services, for example, for contractual management and compliance, to provide support, for the improvement or development of our products and services, to contact you for customer satisfaction surveys, and to generate technical and market insights.
 For more information, see IBM Cloud and Online Services.

 The information that we collect may include any information exchanged during our phone conversations or provided during Live Chat support sessions on our websites.
 We may use this information to inform you of products or services that are related to your support request.
 This can include product updates or fixes, and we may combine the information that is collected through other interactions with you or your organization to provide more valuable suggestions in relation to product support, such as any available training regarding the issue.